What is Customer Feedback & How to Work with it?

 What is Customer Feedback?

 By the end of the 20th century, marketing in the United States and Western Europe had developed to such an extent that attracting a new client became more expensive than the profit from selling a product or service to him.
-For growth, new drivers had to be found.
-One of them was the client and user experience.
+For growth, new drivers had to be found, and one of them was a client or user experience.

-Doing everything to ensure that the customer who buys is satisfied not only with the purchase but also with the service, companies began to form an army of fans who, without knowing it, promote the brand among friends and acquaintances.
+Doing everything to ensure that the customer who bought their products was satisfied not only with the purchase but also the service, companies began to form an army of fans who, without knowing it, promoted the brand among their friends and acquaintances.
 However, there is another side to this phenomenon.
 There will always be customers who are not satisfied with your products or services.
-Thus, they spread the word about your brand that you wouldn’t spread, leaving you fewer potential customers among their friends, relatives, and random people on the internet.
+Thus, they spread the bad word about your brand, leaving you with fewer potential customers among their friends, relatives, and random people on the Internet.

 Why Is Customer Feedback Important?

 Feedback builds customer trust.
-A product without reviews is suspicious, as are only positive comments.
+A product without reviews is suspicious the same as the one with only positive comments.
 Companies often publish good impressions and are afraid of criticism.
-But users do not believe such responses and go to independent sites where they can read unfiltered reviews from anyone or search such on social media.
+But users do not believe such responses and go to independent sites where they can read unfiltered reviews from anyone or search for such on social media.

 Unscrupulous companies ignore and remove negative reviews, but this approach only annoys customers.

-We highly recommend and suggest you work with both good and bad reviews as you can control them in one place rather than all over the internet.
+We highly recommend that you work with both good and bad reviews as you can control them in one place rather than all over the Internet.
 Don’t hesitate to talk with people who don’t understand your project as much as you do.
-Write them back that you see their review, and you will do your best that nothing like this will happen in the future.
-Many business owners offer some kind of a freebie to be friends with the person who had a negative experience with the brand.
-But we must warn you, make sure your product is superb, and you can recommend it from the bottom of your heart.
+Write them back and tell them that you have seen the review and will do your best, and that nothing like this will happen in the future.
+Many business owners offer some kind of freebie to be friends with the person who had a negative experience with the brand.
+But we must warn you, it’s better to make sure your product is superb, and you can recommend it from the bottom of your heart.

 Negative comments should not be left unnoticed.
 It is necessary to understand what the dissatisfied customer wants to achieve and, if possible, solve the issue.
-And do it as quickly and efficiently as possible.
-In this case, handling the negativity will benefit you, and you will not only turn a dissatisfied customer into a grateful one but also increase the loyalty of other users who will make sure that your company is really trying to help customers and is focused on meeting their needs.
+And this must be done as quickly and efficiently as possible.
+In this case, handling the negativity will benefit you, and you will not only turn this customer into a grateful one but will also increase the loyalty of other users who will ascertain that your company is truly focused on meeting their needs.
 Do not miss the opportunity to expose the process of solving the client's problem for all to see.

 If the consumers are satisfied, they will remain loyal to your company.
 A dissatisfied buyer will sooner or later find a better alternative and leave.
-Gathering customer feedback helps determine how satisfied consumers are with your products or services and identify areas where you need to improve.
-If customers express their dissatisfaction, you can immediately respond and fix the problem.
+If customers express their dissatisfaction, you should immediately respond and fix the problem.
 This is a great opportunity to get them back and even increase the loyalty level.
-Often, the most loyal customers are not those who have had an extremely positive experience using your services but those who have encountered problems and received help from you.
+Sometimes it happens that the most loyal customers are not those who have had an extremely positive experience using your services but those who have encountered problems and received help from you.